-- No artificial substance (wax) on fruit is allowed. - All judging will be done on the Danish System.
-The following judging criteria will be used.
+- 5 No artificial substance (wax) on fruit is allowed.
+6. All judging will be done on the Danish System.
+The follow- - ing judging criteria will be used.
+10 aint

-Type 40 points
+Type

-Color 20 points
+Color

-Uniformity of Grade 20 points
+Uniformity of Grade

-General Condition 20 points
+General Condition

 Total 100 points

-- At the Judge's discretion, a Best of Class may be awarded in each class that has at least three entries.
-Best of Class must be a blue ribbon exhibit. - Noncommercial Best of Show will receive a Special Award - Liberty Orchards has donated a \$50 gift basket Special Award for the most blue ribbon entries by one exhibitor. - 10.
+- 7. At the Judge's discretion, a Best of Class may be awarded in each class that has at least three entries.
+Best of Class must be a blue ribbon exhibit. - Noncommercial Best of Show will receive a Special Award 8 - 9.
 5 specimens per entry unless otherwise noted.